 The film's real stars, of course, are the Mosquitoes.
 The producers engaged Group Captain T. G. Mahaddie, who would later help to furnish the mini air force for the WWII epic Battle of Britain (1969), to find the aircraft.
 The film company was fortunate, because Mosquitoes had only just been retired from service and several were obtained from a Civil Anti-Aircraft Co-operation Unit based in Exeter in Devon.

-Eight complete Mosquitoes were eventually acquired, four for flying sequences and another four for use on the ground, as well as some fuselage sections for the cockpit scenes.
+Nine Mosquitoes were eventually acquired, five for flying sequences and another four for use on the ground, as well as some fuselage sections for the cockpit scenes.
 The scene near the beginning, showing twelve Mosquitoes flying in formation, is a special effects shot using three shots of four aircraft put together.
 633 Squadron's reputation among aviation enthusiasts is dented a bit by the fact that three complete Mosquitoes were intentionally destroyed during the filming of the air crash scenes.

 Two Nord 1002s, French-built versions of the Messerschmitt 108, were used to play the German fighters and a North American B-25J Mitchell was used as a camera plane to film the aerial scenes.
 The Mitchell also appears in the film in an unlikely white and silver colour scheme as the RAF plane that flies George Chakiris's character back to occupied Norway.